|About this course:|

 Block 5, Davy and Soane: New Approaches to Science and Architecture, examines the social and political context of science through the work of Humphry Davy and the writings of Mrs Marcet which greatly popularised scientific experimentation.
 You will then go on to study the eclectic architect John Soane, by exploring his extraordinary treasure-house of art and sculpture, now the Soane Museum, London.
 Two associated CD-ROMs provide an innovative way of studying some of the material associated with Davy and Soane.

-For further information on this course visit the A207 website.
+For further information on this module visit the A207 website.

-This is a Level 2 course and builds on the Level 1 courses The arts past and present (AA100), Voices and texts (A150) and Making sense of things: an introduction to material culture (A151).
-These Level 1 courses develop skills such as logical thinking, clear expression, essay writing and the ability to select and interpret relevant materials.
+This is a Level 2 module and builds on the Level 1 modules The arts past and present (AA100), Voices and texts (A150) and Making sense of things: an introduction to material culture (A151).
+These Level 1 modules develop skills such as logical thinking, clear expression, essay writing and the ability to select and interpret relevant materials.
 They also offer an introduction to a range of subjects in the arts and humanities.

 If you have not studied at university level before, you are strongly advised to study at Level 1 before progressing to Level 2 study.